How to Design a Multi-Sport Concrete Court for Homes in Fort Worth Texas

 Fort Worth is built on expansive clay soils that swell when wet and shrink when dry.
 This movement places constant stress on concrete slabs.
 Without proper base preparation and reinforcement, even well-finished courts will develop cracks prematurely.

-Based on experience, long-term performance depends more on what is beneath the slab than on what is visible at the surface.
+According to our sports court installers, long-term performance depends more on what is beneath the slab than on what is visible at the surface.
 A properly compacted subgrade and a stable crushed limestone base reduce vertical movement and help distribute loads evenly across the slab.

 Drainage is equally important.
 Courts that trap water deteriorate faster and become unsafe to use.
 Surface slopes and surrounding grading must move water away from the slab edges and prevent standing water on the playing surface.